nprapps/nprapps.github.com/_posts/2014-11-06-three-cool-things-from-nprs-election-party.markdown

             // if the initial timestamp doesn't match the new one, refresh if (reloadTimestamp != newTime) {
-                // set a cookie in case we need to do special things
+                // set a cookie in case we need to something to happen
+                // when the page reloads
                 $.cookie('reload', true);
                 window.location.reload(true);
             }